queue-bus/node-queue-bus/readme.md

 ## Full Example

-You can see a full example with workers, drivers, and schedulers in [/examples/example.js](https://github.com/taskrabbit/node-resquebus/blob/examples/example.js)
+You can see a full example with workers, riders, and schedulers in [/examples/example.js](https://github.com/taskrabbit/node-resquebus/blob/examples/example.js)